Support our work by becoming our Patron! Learn More

 The Controller and/or Assistant Controller are to review the following procedures as indicated:

-a.
-Review all guest ledger adjustments, paid outs and gift shop discounts, housekeeping discrepancy reports and night audit log.
+Review all guest ledger adjustments, paid-outs, gift shop discounts, housekeeping discrepancy reports, and night audit logs.

 b.
 Review management house charges; route to Executive Committee for approvals.